Conditions to Provable System-Wide Optimal Coordination of Connected and Automated Vehicles: Concluding Remarks

 \section{Concluding Remarks}

-In this paper, we addressed the state and control constrained optimal framework for coordinated CAVs at different traffic scenarios, and provided a condition-based framework to determine the constrained solution without requiring to follow the standard recursive procedure.
+In this paper, we addressed the state and control constrained optimal framework for coordinating CAVs at different traffic scenarios {such as merging at roadways and roundabouts, cruising in congested traffic, passing through speed reduction zones, under 100\% CAV penetration}, and provided a condition-based framework to determine the constrained solution without requiring to follow the standard recursive process.
 We mathematically characterized the activation cases of different state and control constraint combinations, and provided a priori conditions under which different constraint combination can become active.
 In addition, we presented the closed-form analytical solution of the constrained optimal control problem that can be derived and implemented in real time.
 We validated a subset of constraint activation cases through numerical simulation and showed how the proposed framework can identify the interdependent constraint activation based on the boundary conditions.
 By eliminating the intermediate steps of solving the constrained optimal control problem, the proposed condition-based framework improves on the standard methodology to solve the constrained optimal control problem.

-The proposed framework has certain limitations since it does not consider the optimal control problem with constrained terminal speed, which may result in multiple junction points leading to a more complex formulation.
-Ongoing work includes further exposition into the the existence of the optimal solution under different constraint combinations, and the consideration of the terminal speed constrained formulation.
-Future work will address the implementation of the proposed framework under different penetration rates of CAVs.
+The proposed framework has certain limitations since it does not consider the optimal control problem with constrained terminal speed, which may result in multiple junction points leading to a more complex formulation. {Moreover, in our framework, we considered 100\% penetration rate of CAVs having access to perfect information (no errors or delays) which both impose limitations for real-world applications.
+It is expected that CAVs will gradually penetrate the market, interact with non-CAVs and contend with vehicle-to-vehicle and vehicle-to infrastructure communication limitations, e.g., bandwidth, dropouts, errors and/or delays.} Ongoing work includes further exposition into the the existence of the optimal solution under different constraint combinations, and the consideration of the terminal speed constrained formulation. {Future work should also address the implementation of the proposed framework under different penetration rates of CAVs and imperfect communication.}